jonhehir/congress-voting-networks/README.md

 ## How to Run

-First, you need to acquire two files from voteview:
+First, you need to acquire four files from voteview:

-- Member Ideology (House, All Congresses, CSV)
+- Member Ideology (House, All Congresses, CSV), `Hall_votes.csv`
-- Members' Votes (House, All Congresses, CSV)
+- Members' Votes (House, All Congresses, CSV), `Hall_members.csv`
+- Member Ideology (Senate, All Congresses, CSV), `Sall_votes.csv`
+- Members' Votes (Senate, All Congresses, CSV), `Sall_members.csv`

-The first file is cranked through `agreements.py` to produce a tab-delimited file that shows the number of agreements (if >0) between any pair of congressmen across every congressional session.
-Running this over multiple cores will speed up the result.
-I think I used about 10 cores, and it took like 15 minutes.
+Update `agreements.py` to reference the votes CSV that you wish to tally.
+This will produce a tab-delimited file that shows the number of agreements (if >0) between any pair of congressmen across every congressional session.
+The House takes longer to run than the Senate and benefits from running over multiple cores.

 Next, to find the vote thresholds, use `thresholds.R` to combine the pairwise data from `agreements.tsv` with the member ideology data you've downloaded.
-This script will output a file called `thresholds.tsv`.
+Again, update file paths as necessary for House vs. Senate.

 Finally, we have the data we need to construct networks.
-Use `networkize.R` to finish the job.
+Use `networkize.R` to finish the job, updating paths as appropriate.

+### Why Separate House vs. Senate and Path Craziness?

+I originally ran this for just the House, then wanted the Senate.
+It's not perfect, but the code was there.